1. Choose a Name for Your LLC

 Your LLC’s name must be distinguishable from the names of other business entities already on file with the Texas Secretary of State.
 Names may be checked for availability by at the Texas Secretary of State SOSDirect website.

 You may reserve a name for 120 days by filing a Application for Reservation or Renewal of Reservation of an Entity Name (Form 501) with the Texas Secretary of State.
 The reservation may be filed online through the Texas Secretary of State SOSDirect website, or filed by mail.
 The filing fee is $40.

 2. File a Certificate of Formation

-A Texas LLC is created by filing a Certificate of Formation with the Secretary of State.
+A Texas LLC is created by filing a Certificate of Formation (Form 205) with the Secretary of State.
 The certificate must include: the LLC's name; the name and address of the LLC’s registered agent; whether the LLC will be member-managed or manager-managed; the name and address of the LLC's governing person(s); the name and address of the LLC's organizer; and the effective date of the certificate.
 The certificate may be filed online through the Texas Secretary of State SOSDirect website, or by mail.
 The filing fee is $300.

 All of the paperwork and procedural steps to start a limited liability company in Texas can be done online using Nolo's Texas Online LLC Formation application.

 Every Texas LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC’s behalf if it is sued.
 The registered agent may be a Texas resident or a business entity authorized to do business in Texas.
 The registered agent must have a physical street address in Texas.
 The LLC may not be its own registered agent.
 You can find information on Texas commercial registered agents here.